[Part 1] What is Ichinoseki and Hiraizumi's "Mochi Honzen"? | Honzen cuisine made entirely from mochi

 The specific contents of hospitality are diverse, but "food" and "cooking" can be said to be universal and extremely important themes.

-Even today, "dining table diplomacy," food plays a major role in communication in international relations, and historically, hospitality cuisine has contributed to smooth negotiations at critical junctures.
+Even today,"dinner diplomacy,"meals play a significant role in international relations as a means of communication, and historically, hospitality meals have contributed to smooth negotiations during critical junctures.

-Entertaining with such special dishes "banqueting ," and special menus for special occasions were available not only among samurai and nobles but also among commoners.
+The act of entertaining guests with such special dishes"kyōō" (feasting), and special menus for celebratory occasions existed not only among samurai and court nobles but also among commoners.

 In this article, we will introduce Mochi Honzen, a hospitality dish that inherits the etiquette of the samurai class, from the Ichinoseki and Hiraizumi regions in southern Iwate Prefecture.